-If in addition $f(x_1, ..., x_r)$ is a rational function, then the singularities of the analytic continuation of the right hand-side of (27) can be analyzed by deforming the integration cycle \mathcal{C} and studying the corresponding variation of Mixed Hodge Structure as in [BK08].
-Such G-functions come from geometry; see [And00, BK08].
+If in addition $f(x_1, ..., x_r)$ is a rational function, then the singularities of the analytic continuation of the right hand side of (27) can be analyzed by deforming the integration cycle \mathcal{C} and studying the corresponding variation of Mixed Hodge Structure; see Bloch and Kreimer [8].
+Such G-functions come from geometry; see [3; 8].

-4. Examples and a conjecture on growth rates
+4 Examples and a conjecture on growth rates